Validity and reliability of Ramsay sedation scale in Intensive Care Unit adult patients

 E, Mohammad Yari

-S. et al. Validity and reliability of Ramsay sedation scale in Intensive Care Unit adult patients,
+S. Validity and reliability of Ramsay sedation scale in Intensive Care Unit adult patients,

 Crit Care Nurs J.